The $97K Turnaround: Restart Growth in 90 Days for Stuck $70K–$80K Operators

 Actual Week 9 revenue: $96,000

-With capacity and pricing fixed, Raj tackled positioning—third blocker (25% of the problem).
+With capacity and pricing fixed, Raj tackled positioning—the third blocker (25% of the problem).

-Problem: “Business consulting for any size company” = generic, no differentiation
+Problem: “Business consulting for any size company” was generic and undifferentiated.

-Raj analyzed the best clients (highest revenue, best results, longest retention):
+Raj analyzed the best clients (highest revenue, best results, longest retention) and found a clear pattern:

-All are struggling with the same issues: systems, delegation, profit margin
+All struggling with the same issues: systems, delegation, profit margin.

-New positioning: “Business consulting for scaling $700K-$2M companies building operational systems”
+“Business consulting for scaling $700K–$2M companies building operational systems.”

-LinkedIn: Changed headline to “Scaling Systems Expert for $700K-$2M Companies”
+LinkedIn: Headline changed to “Scaling systems expert for $700K–$2M companies.”

 Referral requests: “Know any $700K–$2M businesses struggling with operations?”